owntheweb-archive/platform-quick-starter/README.md

 A version of this is pre-installed on a Mac with no action required to start.

 ### platform CLI
-Install the platform command line interface (CLI), which will let you join the cool kids and make hosting things happen with a few keystrokes.
+Install the platform command line interface (CLI), joining the cool kids and make hosting things happen with a few keystrokes.
 Most hosting tasks are developer centric with the most useful features found in the CLI (not the web admin UI). https://docs.platform.sh/overview/cli.html

 For ease of use, add platform CLI to user profile path: